Jump$tart and CEE

 Deposit account interest rates and fees vary between financial institutions and depend on market conditions and competition.
 Investing101 Course – Chapter 01.
 Introduction To Investing

 Unless offered by insured financial institutions, mobile payment accounts and cryptocurrency accounts are not federally insured and usually do not pay interest to depositors.
-Lesson – Banks, Credit Unions, and Savings & Loan Institutions
+Lesson – Choosing the Best Banking Option for You

 Lesson – What is Money?

 Inflation can erode the value of savings if the interest rate earned on a savings account is less than the inflation rate.
-Lesson – Inflation
+Lesson – The Impact of Inflation on Your Wallet

-Government agencies such as the Federal Reserve, the FDIC, and the NCUA, along with their counterparts in state government, supervise and regulate financial institutions to improve financial solvency, legal compliance, and consumer protection.Lesson – Consumer Rights and Responsibilities
+Government agencies such as the Federal Reserve, the FDIC, and the NCUA, along with their counterparts in state government, supervise and regulate financial institutions to improve financial solvency, legal compliance, and consumer protection.Lesson – Protect Yourself as a Consumer

-Tax policies that allow people to save pretax earnings or to reduce or defer taxes on interest earned provide incentives for people to save.Lesson – Preparing for Retirement
+Tax policies that allow people to save pretax earnings or to reduce or defer taxes on interest earned provide incentives for people to save.Lesson – The Secret to a Comfortable Retirement

-Employer defined contribution retirement plans and health savings accounts can provide incentives for employees to save.Lesson – Health Insurance
+Employer defined contribution retirement plans and health savings accounts can provide incentives for employees to save.Lesson – Why Health Insurance is So Expensive

-People can reduce the potential for future financial strife with a partner or spouse by sharing personal financial information, goals, and values prior to combining finances.Lesson – Family Planning
+People can reduce the potential for future financial strife with a partner or spouse by sharing personal financial information, goals, and values prior to combining finances.Lesson – The Cost of Raising a Family

 There are many strategies that can help people manage psychological, emotional, and external obstacles to saving, including automated savings plans, employer matches, and avoiding personal triggers.
-Lesson – Automatic Payments
+Lesson – Automatic Payments: Convenience vs. Risk

 Investing